The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 where $f$ is the fraction of the first Gaussian, $\mu_i$ and $\sigma_i$ are the mean and width of the $i$-th Gaussian.
 The cluster time resolution on simulated events is of the order of 2 ns, as shown in figure~\ref{fig:C4_resolutionTimeEventT0}.

-Although currently the hit time is reconstructed using all the six APV samples, we are developing alternative algorithms to compute the cluster time using only a subset of the 6 samples.
+Although currently the hit time is reconstructed using all the six APV samples, alternativce algorithms have been developed to compute the cluster time using only a subset of the 6 samples.
 The long right tail of the APV waveform, shown in figure~\ref{fig:C4_shaper_pulse}, does not bring very useful information on the hit time with respect to the three samples around the peak.
-Therefore, we first sum sample-by-sample the amplitudes of each of the strips forming the cluster, and then we select the three samples corresponding to the waveform peak of each strip forming the cluster, storing what is the time of the first selected sample ($FF$).
-We then compute the raw cluster time as an weighted average of the sample time with the sample amplitude, similarly to what is done to compute the strip time.
-The calibration is performed in the same way as the default one, exploiting the correlation with the \eventtz\ from the CDC as shown in section~\ref{sec:C4_CoGCalibration}, equation~\ref{eq:C4_calibratedTime}:
+Therefore, first the amplitudes of each of the strips forming the cluster are summed sample-by-sample, and then the three samples corresponding to the waveform peak of each strip forming the cluster are selected, storing the time of the first selected sample ($FF$).
+The raw cluster time is then computed as a weighted average of the sample time with the sample amplitude, similarly to what is done to compute the strip time.
+The calibration is performed in the same way as the default one, exploiting the correlation with the \eventtz\ from the CDC as discussed in section~\ref{sec:C4_CoGCalibration}, equation~\ref{eq:C4_calibratedTime}.
+However, in this case an additional shift must be considered, $FF$, the time of the first sample:

-However, in this case we have an additional shift, $FF$, the time of the first sample.
 The calibration parameters are different than the ones determined from the calibration of the default algorithm, and are therefore stored in a dedicated payload.
 The performance of this alternative time estimation are better by 10-30\% with respect to the default algorithm, as shown in figure~\ref{fig:C4_clusterTimeCoG3Resolution}. {}